chrisanthropic/slim-pickins-jekyll-theme/README.md

 * Optional full-width banner
 * Sticky footer
 * **Javascript free**
-* Custom Rakefile with tasks for deploying, minifying, optimizing images, and notifying search engines about updates
+* Custom Rakefile with tasks for deploying, minifying, and notifying search engines about updates
+* image_optim plugin to optimize all images

 ### SASS
 Includes the following variables: